correct winged scapular

 Unfortunately, correcting scapular winging is not as simple as holding the scapulas in place while exercising.
 The body must learn to walk, run and stand correctly using exercises targeted at the bodies asymmetries.

-Because of this, exercises such as squats, deadlifts, bike riding and stretching were off limits for Vanessa.
+Because of this, exercises such as squats, deadlifts, bike riding and stretching were also off limits for Vanessa.
 Instead, we practiced motions that respected her gait cycle.
 We integrated tension, rotation and decompression into our exercises.

 Now, Vanessa is capable of completing full ranges of motion and standing free from scapular winging.
 She now rarely experiences long thoracic nerve and other nerve pains in her upper body.